floledermann/stimsrv/README.md

 // ...
   "warnings": [
     {
-      "message": "No value for pixeldensity provided, using default of 96.", "timeOffset": 5883
+      "message": "No value for pixelDensity provided, using default of 96.", "timeOffset": 5883
     },
     {